chusseyoo/proj/proj/proj_docs/docs/contexts/reporting/services_guide.md

    ```

 2. **For each eligible student**:
-   - Check if attendance exists in map
+    - Check if an attendance record exists in the lookup map
-   - If exists: Classify as Present or Late
+    - If an attendance record exists, verify both:
+      - the attendance timestamp falls within the session time window, and
+      - `is_within_radius` is True
+      - If both are true → classify as **Present** (include time/location/status as diagnostics)
+      - Otherwise → classify as **Absent** (the attendance record may be kept for audit/diagnostics but does not count as Present)
-   - If not exists: Classify as Absent
+    - If no attendance record exists → classify as **Absent**

 3. **Return list of student rows**